nicolasdabreo/daily_goals/README.md

 I'm going to start out by adding a soft-user persona system so that we have the "idea" of users managing goals but without doing anything crazy.
 I think I'll also use ETS as storage seeing as its very quick to get off the ground.
 I might switch to DETS in order to accomodate synthetic data, that or I'll run some kind of seed function on application startup.

 For these lighter style apps that utilise ETS, I often like storing state as events so I _might_ do that too here -- I probably will as the reporting feature can then support some more interesting insights.

+## Update 1

+After doing the walking skeleton I have decided not to store events in ETS instead preferring a more traditional system of storing the goals directly.
+This is due to the required work to project a current state forward as well as doing a replace on items in ets will take a while to set up and this project is not about storage.

+In hindsight, using SQLite and a generator would have been quicker but I think this is a more interesting approach to show off.